 Upcoming Events

-Have you ever wanted to practice nature journaling, but found it difficult to know how to start?
+Find out more »Have you ever wanted to practice nature journaling, but found it difficult to know how to start?
 Or maybe you already love drawing, but want to learn some new tips and tricks to enhance your practice?
-This nature journaling workshop is designed to break through the trepidation of the “white page” and get you journaling right away.
+This nature journaling outdoor workshop is designed to break through the trepidation of the “white page” and get you journaling right away.

 Find out more »We love birds for so many reasons: their beautiful songs, their fascinating behaviors, their incredible life histories.
 And, of course, their gorgeous plumage!
-This watercolor workshop will focus on capturing the amazing colors and patterns of birds in an expressive, splashy watercolor painting style that is simple to use and requires basic, easy to obtain materials.
-The class will focus on letting go of anatomical perfection to examine instead a combination of emotion, energy, and color that portrays a bird…
+This outdoor watercolor workshop will focus on capturing the amazing colors and patterns of birds in an expressive, splashy watercolor painting style that is simple to use and requires basic, easy to obtain materials.
+The class will focus on letting go of anatomical perfection to examine instead a combination of emotion, energy, and color that portrays a…

 Find out more »